ericgsmith/base-scss/components/README.md

 Almost everything that doesn't belong in base should be made a component.

-Components to not always need to produces classes, and as such it is acceptable to use placeholders for your component if you find it necessary.
+Components do not always need to produce classes, and as such it is acceptable to use placeholders for your component if you find it necessary.

 Components should be documented with you styleguide of choice, such as